 Africa welcomes over 30 million tourists each and every year.
-While there are plenty of once-in-a-lifetime activities here, many make the journey for one main reason: to go on a safari.
+While there are plenty of once-in-a-lifetime activities here, many make the journey for one main reason: to go for African safari.

 But just like any other bucket list vacation, a trip to Africa takes a lot of careful planning.
 Booking your African safari won’t be as easy as simply clicking a button.